 To be found guilty of drug supply, the prosecution must prove beyond a reasonable doubt that you:

 - Agreed or offered to supply illegal drugs, OR

 - Had illegal drugs in your possession that you intended to supply to other persons at a later date.

-  Our experienced criminal lawyers will persuasively present your side of the story in a positive light and will highlight any problems with the prosecution case, such as where there is insufficient evidence to prove that you supplied the drugs to another person.
+if you wish to plead not guilty, experienced criminal lawyers will persuasively present your side of the story in a positive light and will highlight any problems with the prosecution case, such as where there is insufficient evidence to prove that you supplied the drugs to another person.

 Often, we are able to have charges dropped at an early stage by raising these types of issues – sparing you the time and expense of a defended hearing.